suvadeepmaiti/SSC-EOG/README.md

 ## Highlights ✨

-- A supervised model trained on Electroencephalography (EEG) data beating the current SOTA models 💥.
+- A supervised model trained on Electrooculogram (EOG) data beating the current SOTA models 💥.
 - Complete pre-processing pipeline, augmentation, and training scripts are available for experimentation.
 - Pre-trained model weights are provided for reproducibility.